 - Lollipops on dress – Felt from Walmart cut out and glued on

 - Hat- Cereal box spray painted gold and cut out.
 I glued on lollipops that were found at the dollar store.

 - Staff – Another broom that I broke apart from the dollar store.
 I used pink tissue paper wrapped around a round cardboard cut out to create the lollipop.
 After cutting out the swirl from white construction paper, I attached the broom stick and wrapped it in cellophane.

 - Fabric glue – HERE (Aleenes is the best!)

 This was by far the easiest one out of all of the costumes.
 Thankfully I found a really nice leotard on Amazon, and that literally made the whole costume.
 The lollipops I hand cut out.
 Don’t be afraid to make your own template and design the lollipops.
 If you look closely at mine, you will see they are not perfect at all.

-- Dress and Cape – HERE
+- Dress and Cape – HERE (similar one)

 - Staff – Another broken dollar store broom that was spray pained blue.
 I attached a circle foam floral decorating piece (Also from the dollar store) that was also spray painted.
 The star was a Christmas tree topper (dollar store), that I split in half and glued on each side of the staff.

 - Hat- Cereal box that was spray painted blue and fitted to the head.
 I also glued ornaments found at the dollar store to it.